Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

-While our baseline setting is for panel data with two-way fixed effects, we show how our formal results extend naturally in a number of ways.
-We allow for more general panel-type specifications that can include, for instance, unit-specific trends or time-varying covariates.
-In \ref{sec:Extensions} we consider extensions to repeated cross-sections, data defined by two cross-sectional dimensions (e.g. regions and age groups), triple-differences designs, and other data structures.
-We further discuss the implications of our results when treatment is simultaneous rather than staggered, when it can switch on and off, and when multiple treatment events can happen in the same unit.
+Another important practical advantage of our approach is that it provides a principled way of testing the identifying assumptions of parallel trends and no anticipation effects, based on OLS regressions with untreated observations only.
+Compared to conventional specifications with leads and lags of treatment that implicitly restrict treatment effects, this approach avoids the contamination of the tests by treatment effect heterogeneity shown by \textcite{Abraham2018}.
+Moreover, our strategy circumvents the inference problems after pre-testing that were pointed out by \textcite{Roth2018a}, under spherical errors.
+These attractive properties result from the clear separation of estimation and testing.

-It is also useful to point out the limitations of our estimation strategy.
+It is also useful to point out two limitations of our analysis.
 First, all event study designs assume a restrictive parametric model for untreated outcomes.
-We do not evaluate when these assumptions may be applicable, and therefore when the event study design are \emph{ex ante }appropriate, as \citet{Roth2020} do.
-We similarly do not consider estimation that is robust to violations of parallel-trend type assumptions, as \citet{Roth2019} propose.
-We instead take the standard assumptions of event study designs as given and derive optimal estimators, valid inference, and practical tests.
-Second, we also do not consider event studies as understood in the finance literature, based on high-frequency panel data \citep{MacKinlay1997}.
+We do not evaluate when these assumptions may be applicable, and therefore when the event study design are \emph{ex ante }appropriate, as \textcite{Roth2020} do.
+We similarly do not consider estimation that is robust to violations of parallel-trend type assumptions, as \textcite{Roth2019} propose, although our framework allows relaxing those assumptions by including unit-specific trends and time-varying covariates.
+We instead take the standard assumptions of event study designs as given and derive optimal estimators, valid inference, and practical tests to assess whether parallel-trend assumptions hold.
+Second, we also do not consider event studies as understood in the finance literature, based on high-frequency panel data, which typically do not use period fixed effects \parencite{MacKinlay1997}.